oxipay/oxidocs/docs/platforms/magento_2.md

   You will need your <b>Merchant Number</b> and an <b>Encryption Key</b> handy before continuing with the installation.
 </div>

-1 - Download the Oxipay plugin from [github.com/oxipay/oxipay-magento-2.x/releases](https://github.com/oxipay/oxipay-magento-2.x/releases).
+1 - Download the EPCarts plugin from [github.com/EPCarts/EPCarts-magento-2.x/releases](https://github.com/EPCarts/EPCarts-magento-2.x/releases).

-2 - Unzip it then copy the inner `Oxipay` folder into the `MAGENTO_DIR/app/code` directory on your webserver.
+2 - Unzip it then copy the inner `EPCarts` folder into the `MAGENTO_DIR/app/code` directory on your webserver.
 If the <code>code</code> folder doesn't exist, then create it manually.

 3 - Change directory into `MAGENTO_DIR/bin` to make the `magento` utility available.

 4 - Run `magento setup:upgrade`.
-This will auto-enable Oxipay as part of `setup:upgrade`.
-You should see `Module 'Oxipay_OxipayPaymentGateway'` in the output of the command.
+This will auto-enable EPCarts as part of `setup:upgrade`.
+You should see `Module 'EPCarts_EPCartsPaymentGateway'` in the output of the command.
 <br>

 <div class="panel">